 -

 Correct Diagnosis: There are three different canals in each ear.
-If you perform the maneuver for the wrong canal or the wrong ear, you can actually make the vertigo worse or move the crystals into a harder-to-reach spot.
+If you perform the maneuver for the wrong canal or the wrong ear, you are less likely to experience symptomtatic relief.
+Additionally, if you are suffering from a different form of vertigo, at home canalith maneuvers will not improve your condition.

 -

-Safety: Our vestibular-trained therapists, like Mikayla MacDonald, use specific tests (like the Dix-Hallpike) to confirm exactly where the crystals are before starting treatment.
+Safety: Our vestibular-trained therapists, like Mikayla MacDonald, use specific tests (like the Dix-Hallpike) to confirm the presence of BPPV, and where the crystals are before starting treatment.

 -